Employment Opportunities

 Character

-The Executive Assistant to the Senior Pastor must have an active and growing personal relationship with Jesus Christ, uphold and live out biblical principles and core values both in their personal life and in their professional life, have a servant’s heart, be a self-motivator, and take personal pride in his/her work.
-They must be confidently firm but also friendly and courteous to everyone.
+The Facility Associate (Custodial) must have an active and growing personal relationship with Jesus Christ, uphold and live out biblical principles and core values both in their personal life and in their professional life, have a servant’s heart, be a self-motivator, and take personal pride in his/her work and the appearance and cleanliness of FBC facilities.
+They must be friendly and courteous to everyone and be able to work alone or with a team, and they must not bring discredit to the church in any way, whether through their speech or actions at work or within the community.
 They must be a team player to the staff and a friendly, dependable, representative of the Senior Pastor to the congregation and community.

 Responsibilities